ameli/restoreio/README.rst

 You may place the above line in ``~/.bashrc`` to make the above change permanently.

-Online Web-based interface
+Online Web-Based Interface
 ==========================

 Alongside ``restoreio`` python package, we have additionally developed a web server to serve as a web-based interface for this software.
-This platform is available at: `https://transport.me.berkeley.edu/restore <https://transport.me.berkeley.edu/restore>`__.
+This platform is available at: `https://restoreio.org <https://restoreio.org>`__.

 This online gateway allows users to efficiently process both local and remote datasets.
 The computational tasks are executed on the server side, leveraging the parallel processing capabilities of a high-performance computing cluster.
 Moreover, the web-based interface seamlessly integrates an interactive globe map, empowering sophisticated visualization of the results within the online platform.